 NOAA hydrographic survey units use multibeam echo sounders to acquire water depth information in a survey area; to determine least water depths over critical items such as wrecks, obstructions, and dangers to navigation; and to detect objects in general.

-Multibeam echo sounders (MBES), like other sonar systems, transmit sound energy and analyze the return signal (echo) that has bounced off the seafloor or other objects.
-Multibeam sonars emit sound waves from directly beneath a ship's hull to produce fan-shaped coverage of the seafloor.
-These systems measure and record the time for the acoustic signal to travel from the transmitter (transducer) to the seafloor (or object) and back to the receiver.
-Multibeam sonars produce a “swath” of soundings (i.e., depths) to ensure full coverage of an area.
-The coverage area on the seafloor is dependent on the depth of the water, typically two to four times the water depth.
+Multibeam echo sounders, like other sonar systems, emit sound waves in the shape of a fan from directly beneath a ship's hull.
+These systems measure and record the time it takes for the acoustic signal to travel from the transmitter (transducer) to the seafloor (or object) and back to the receiver.
+In this way, multibeam sonars produce a “swath” of soundings (i.e., depths) for broad coverage of a survey area.
+The coverage area on the seafloor depends on the depth of the water, typically two to four times the water depth.